mactul/powermake/examples.md

 def on_install(config: powermake.Config, location: str):
     if location is None:
-        # No location is explicitly provided so we change the default for our convenance.
+        # No location is explicitly provided so we change the default for our convenience.
         # We choose this path differently whether we are on Windows or on other platforms (here we assume other platforms are all Unix-Like).
         if config.target_is_windows():
-            # Note that there is no need for this folder to exists, if it doesn't exist and if the program has the right to do so, it will be created.
+            # Note that there is no need for this folder to exist, if it doesn't exist and if the program has the right to do so, it will be created.
             location = "C:/personal_libs/"
         else:
             location = "/usr/local/"